Medically reviewed by Drugs.com. Last updated on Apr 12, 2023.

 Although some people with cataracts can improve their vision by using eyeglasses, magnifying lenses, or stronger lighting, the only way to cure cataracts is with surgery.
 When you consider whether to have surgery, you'll need to weigh how bad your vision is against the small risk of surgery.

-Cataract surgery involves removing the clouded lens and then replacing it with a plastic lens inserted in the eye during surgery.
-Rarely, your doctor may wait to replace the lens and advise wearing a contact lens or special cataract glasses afterward.
+Cataract surgery involves removing the clouded lens and then either replacing it with a plastic lens inserted in the eye during surgery or wearing a contact lens or special cataract glasses.

 Current surgical options are:

-- Small incision surgery — Sound waves are used to break the clouded lens into tiny pieces, which are then vacuumed out.
+Extracapsular cataract extraction — Either most of the cataract is removed manually or sound waves are used to break the clouded lens into tiny pieces, which are then vacuumed out.
+The lens capsule surrounding the lens is left intact.

 A contact lens